AfroThundr3007730/syncrepo/docs/README.md

 needed.
 Note that not all required setup steps are listed here.

 > TODO: Add a proper setup guide.

+## Working with this repository

+The `master` branch hosts stable releases, unless bugfixes are needed, then a release branch is forked to host changes.

+The `dev` branch is where the latest changes happen.
+It's not guaranteed to be completely functional all the time.

+Further details can be found in the contributor guidelines.

+### Repository Layout

 Filename                    | Description
 ---                         | ---